BuildForSDG/voiceout-api/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/4aa27a34f790424ea6b234f4eb9ff647)](https://app.codacy.com/gh/BuildForSDG/voiceout-api?utm_source=github.com&utm_medium=referral&utm_content=BuildForSDG/voiceout-api&utm_campaign=Badge_Grade_Dashboard)

-Nigeria is a very big country that needs the VoiceOut app in our battle against Corruption.
-VoiceOut is an App that exposes Irregularities, Bribery and Corruption in Nigerian Institutions.
+VoiceOut is an app that exposes Irregularities, Bribery, Corruption and Human rights violations in Nigeria and her Institutions.

-We believe this app will serve as an efficient tool to report cases and also provide a platform to access firsthand information about numerous loopholes that exist in our institutions. <br/>
+We believe this app will serve as an efficient tool to report cases and also serve as a platform to access firsthand information about numerous loopholes in our various institutions and unlawful acts in the country.
+Citizens are free to express their concerns and submit reports anonymously or acknowledgedly.
+Reports can also be shared with national and international bodies fighting for justice<br/>

 ## Why